transloadit/uppy/website/src/docs/companion.md

 2. **secret(recommended)** - A secret string which Companion uses to generate authorization tokens.

 3. **uploadUrls(recommended)** - An allowlist (array) of strings (exact URLs) or regular expressions.
 If specified, Companion will only accept uploads to these URLs.
-This is needed to make sure a Companion instance is only allowed to upload to your servers. **Omitting this leaves your system open to potential [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) attacks, and may throw an error in future `@uppy/companion` releases.** Example: []
+This is needed to make sure a Companion instance is only allowed to upload to your servers. **Omitting this leaves your system open to potential [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) attacks, and may throw an error in future `@uppy/companion` releases.**

 4. **redisUrl(optional)** - URL to running Redis server.
 If this is set, the state of uploads would be stored temporarily.
 This helps for resumed uploads after a browser crash from the client.
 The stored upload would be sent back to the client on reconnection.